Santa Monica Parish Church (Minalin)

 Santa Monica Parish Church, commonly known as Minalin Church, is a Baroque Roman Catholic church, located in poblacion area of San Nicolas in Minalin, Pampanga, Philippines.
 The church, built during the Spanish era, was declared a National Cultural Treasure by the National Commission for Culture and the Arts and the National Museum of the Philippines on August 27, 2011, one of 37 churches in the country bestowed that honor.

 The parish church is part of the ecclesiastical province of the Roman Catholic Archdiocese of San Fernando, under the Vicariate of Christ The King.
 The church is under the patronage of Saint Monica of Hippo, with a feast day celebrated annually every second Sunday of May.
 The current parish priest is Rev. Fr.
-Lyndon Valenton succeeding Rev. Fr.
-Enrico De Guzman.
+Pedro G. Valencia succeeding Rev. Fr.
+Lyndon Valenton.